MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-salesforce.md

 ### How to connect Salesforce to Defender for Cloud Apps

 > [!NOTE]
-> Salesforce Shield should be available for your Salesforce instance as a prerequisite for this integration.
+> Salesforce Shield should be available for your Salesforce instance as a prerequisite for this integration in all supported abilities except SSPM

 1. It's recommended to have a dedicated service admin account for Defender for Cloud Apps.